kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 );
 ```

-When all the fields are filled in, press `Update DB`.
+When all the fields defined, press `Update DB` in the IHP dashboard.
 This should update the database with the new table.

 ## Generate Controller and Views

-Stay in the `localhost:8001` admin panel and select `Codegen` in the menu to the left.
+Stay in the `localhost:8001` admin dashboard and select `Codegen` in the menu to the left.

 Select `Controller`, name it `Books` and click `Preview` and click `Generate`.